BasiraAI/BasiraAI/README.md

 - High-risk actions — treasury moves, contract interactions, cross-program calls — are indistinguishable from routine ones

-Autonex introduced static policy rules.
+Existing solutions use static rules.
 Static rules only catch what you anticipated.
 Basira handles everything else.

 ## How It Works